ExistensialReset/flowmosr/11_flowstarterpack/03_FIRST7_DAYS.md

 They will continue.
 This is Level 0.

+**If conflict arises**: Pause.
+Breathe.

+Ask: 'What happened in your body when that occurred?'

+Listen without fixing.

+If you can't resolve it, let it rest.

+Return tomorrow.
+Conflict is normal.
+Rupture doesn't mean failure.

-**If you're alone right now**: Start with Day 1 for yourself.
+**And, if you're alone right now**:

+Start with Day 1 for yourself.
 What is hardest?

 Choose one small action that makes YOUR life easier today.

 Rest.
 Breathe.

 The circle will come. *For now, you are enough*.